Lokdei/blog/README.md

 Build locally with `hugo server --buildDrafts`

-Build for production with `hugo --theme hugo-universal-theme`
+Build for production with `hugo --theme hugo-universal-theme --cleanDestinationDir `

 ```sh